mshoaib9711/WallpaperLedstrip/ReadMe.md

 ~~~
 pip install Pillow
 ~~~
-Once you are done with that, you can open the python script 'Wallpaperbot.py' and change the 'PATH' to your desired path of image folder.
+Once you are done with that, you can open the python script __Wallpaperbot.py and change the 'PATH' to your desired path of image folder.
 ~~~
 PATH = r'C:\Users\Shoaib\Desktop\Wallpaper'
 ~~~
 ### Arduino Libraries
 In the Arduino IDE from the __Sketch__ menu, > __Include Library__ > __Manage Libraries__...
 In the text input box type in __"NeoPixel"__.
 Look for __"Adafruit NeoPixel by Adafruit"__ and select the latest version by clicking on the popup menu next to the __Install__ button.
 Then click on the __Install__ button.
 After it's installed, you can click the __"close"__ button.
-Next, you need to get the 'main.cpp' code on your sketch.
+Next, you need to get the 'WallpaperLedstrip.ino' code on your sketch.
 Once you have that you can simply compile and upload the sketch to your Arduino board.<br>
 __Important Note. <br>You will need to make sure that the 'COM port' initalized in the Python script and Arduino Sketch is the same__.
 On Arduino:
 To check what COM port is being used, Go to __Tools__ > __Port:__ and click the one with your board name on it. <br>